Skip to content

 Access shared-id-with Agent.id is the same UUID as Actor.id for this agent; define_agent co-writes ActorRegistered(kind="agent") on the Access stream via append_streams

-The two cross-BC action slices both gate on operator authorisation before any cross-BC write happens: re_debrief_run requires the caller to be authorised to invoke the named agent; promote_caution_proposal requires the caller to be authorised to author Cautions, plus a provenance check that the named Decision was emitted by a registered CautionDrafter agent.
-Promotion is operator-initiated by design; the CautionDrafter never writes a Caution itself.
+The two cross-BC action slices both gate on operator authorisation before any cross-BC write happens: regenerate_run_debrief requires the caller to be authorised to invoke the named agent; promote_caution_proposal requires the caller to be authorised to author Cautions, plus a provenance check that the named Decision was emitted by a registered CautionDrafter agent.
+Promotion via the slice is operator-initiated by design; the CautionDrafter never writes a Caution itself.

 Examples